microsoft/MC4H-Acceleration/Guide_Book/SA_Monitoring.md

 ![FHIR Updates Function: Monitor](./Images/FHIRUpdates_monitor.png)

 In the example below, you can see a 403-Forbidden response from Dataverse.
-This tells us that the application ID we are using is un-authorized to write to Dataverse.
+This tells us that the application ID we are using is not authorized to write to Dataverse.

 ![403-Forbidden response in Monitor](./Images/SA_Monitor_unable-to-write.png)